Peipsi lake in winterPhoto author: Priidu Saart, Brand Estonia

 Why should you make the time for an Estonian nature tour?

 Humans can live quite out of touch with the natural world.
-We tend to become detached from nature and our place within its delicate balance.
+We often become detached from nature and from our place within its delicate balance.

 Hike over the boardwalk on the Nigula Bog Trail near Pärnu.